-Because of the motor and propeller that are attached to kayak, it would be difficult to transport.
-The setup is too delicate and all it would take is one strong jerk to break this set up.
-This is why motorized kayak needs a truck with a spacious back where it can be put or a transporting trolley in case you own an SUV or car.
+Because of the motor and propeller that are attached to the kayak, it would be difficult to transport.
+The setup is too delicate and all it would take is one strong jerk to break this setup.
+This is why a motorized kayak needs a truck with a spacious back where it can be put or a transporting trolley in case you own an SUV or car.

 The above guide explains how to put a trolling motor on a kayak.
 Motorization of the kayak will reduce the stress you need to paddle, but it will cut down your space, storage, and time on the water.

 For the people who like to kayak occasionally, motorization would be good but for the people who like to go on the kayak for exercise and want to enjoy the calamity of nature, this might not be such a good idea.
 If you have anything to add or want to ask something, feel free to comment in the section given below.